lionheart1022/Bet-Game-API-Flask/README.md

 Nickname will be assigned automatically according to Twitter/FB display name, avoiding any duplicates by adding a number.
 Later the user may wish to change nickname.

+If the user has no userpic provided (wheter it is newly created user or existing one), this api call will try to fetch userpic from social service.

 This endpoint returns object identical to `POST /players` or `POST /players/<nick>/login`, depending on whether this player was already registered or not.
 HTTP code will be `201` or `200`, accordingly.